-- Public Works attended and will continue to attend various community outreach and engagement events and conduct meaningful engagement with our at-risk unincorporated community residents on emergency preparedness for all hazards. - Public Works personnel participated and will continue to participate in tabletop exercises and other educational seminars to strengthen communication, coordination, and collaboration with our strategic partners to support situational awareness, regional preparedness, and response and recovery efforts. - Public Works is appropriately staffed in each branch under the Standardized Emergency Management System, National Incident Management System, and Incident Command System structures, and in compliance with mandated emergency management trainings. - Public Works continues to collaborate with our strategic partners through Unified Coordination Group calls for new and ongoing incidents, such as the Portuguese Bend Landslide, Chiquita Canyon Landfill, Post Fire, Bridge Fire, General Elections, November and December PDS Red Flag Warnings, and the Franklin Fire incidents.
+- Public Works attended and will continue to attend various community outreach and engagement events and conduct meaningful engagement with our at-risk unincorporated community residents on emergency preparedness for all hazards. - Public Works collaborated closely with our strategic partners to mitigate the adverse impacts of the Eaton and Palisades Fires.
+Public Works personnel will continue to participate in tabletop exercises and other educational seminars to strengthen communication, coordination, and collaboration with our strategic partners to support situational awareness, regional preparedness, and response and recovery efforts. - Public Works is appropriately staffed in each branch under the Standardized Emergency Management System, National Incident Management System, and Incident Command System structures, and in compliance with mandated emergency management trainings. - Public Works continues to collaborate with our strategic partners through Unified Coordination Group calls for new and ongoing incidents, such as the Portuguese Bend Landslide, the Bridge, Franklin, Eaton, and Palisades Fires, and subsequent rains that threaten mudslides from recently burned areas. - No Public Works personnel participated in Emergency Management trainings this quarter due to the adverse impacts of the January Windstorm and Critical Fires Incident and subsequent rainstorms that forecasted mudslide risks in the burn areas.